danfuzz/samizdat/samizdat-0/README.md

   generally as its first argument.
 As an exception, the name pattern `targetFromSource` generally indicates a function that takes a value of type `Source` yielding a value of type `target`.

+Source files are generally split into sections.
+Within each section, types and variables are typically listed before functions.
+The following is the usual order for sections:

+* Private code, labeled something "Helper Definitions" &mdash; This is all meant to be scoped totally to the file in which it occurs.
+Functions in this section are most typically listed in bottom-up (def before use) order.

+* Intra-module exports, labeled "Module Definitions" &mdash; Definitions in this section should also have a corresponding declaration in a file called `impl.h` in the same directory.
+Functions in this section are most typically listed in alphabetical order.

+* Public exports, labeled "Exported Definitions" &mdash; This is any code which is expected to be accessed directly by other modules.
+Definitions in this section should also have a corresponding declaration in a top-level (one directory up) file named `module.h`, where `module` is the name of the module.
+Functions in this section are most typically listed in alphabetical order.

+* Type definition code, labled "Type Definition" &mdash; This is code which defines an in-model type.
+There will usually be a corresponding declaration of `TYPE_Name` in *some* header (which one, depending on how far the type is exported); rarely, a type is totally private to the file, in which case its `TYPE_Name` is declared as `static`.
+Method implementation functions in this section are most typically listed in alphabetical order, with an overall binding / initialization function toward the bottom.